GriffEngel/GriffEngel/README.md

 - Hello, My name is Griffin
 - I am currently a graduate student studying Library and Information Science
-- I am learning to code due to a practicum assignment I will have this upcoming Fall (2023)
 - You can get in touch with me at gnengel07@gmail.com

 <!---